Louis Bherer, M.Ps. Ph.D.

 Cardiology Fellow

-Dr Josep Iglesies-Grau, is a cardiologist from Barcelone, Catalonia.
+Dr Josep Iglesies-Grau is a cardiologist from Barcelona, Catalonia.

 In 2018, he started his ongoing PhD in Mount Sinai Hospital, New York, in a project that wanted to assess and quantify subclinical atherosclerosis in young adults from a socioeconomically disadvantaged community (Harlem), assessing it by 3D vascular ultrasound.